We aim to

 - Making adjustments to the environment and resources to accommodate a wide range of learning.

-- Physical and sensory impairments.
+- Adjusting our environment to suite physical and sensory impairments.

 - Making appropriate provision within the curriculum to ensure each child receives the widest possible opportunity to develop their skills and abilities, eg. Recognising the different learning styles of girls and boys.